JorgePBrown/cceic-i/README.md

 ## Practice Modules

 The practice modules consist of the `questions` property on each module.
 The value of this property should be an array of question objects.

+There are two types of questions: `Yes or No questions` and `multiple choice questions`.

+### `Yes or No questions`
 These objects have 3 properties:
 - question: `string`
   - The question to be asked
 - answer: `bool`
   - The yes(true) or no(false) to the question
+- help: `string`
+  - A message that is shown when the user answer the question wrong

+### `Multiple choice questions`
+- question: `string`
+  - The question to be asked
+- options: `string[]`
+  - The possible choices
+- answer: `integer`
+  - The index of the correct choice
 - help: `string`
   - A message that is shown when the user answer the question wrong

 ```json
 "questions": [